ccweerasinghe1994/jobber/README.md

 - Always generate types after schema changes to keep TypeScript definitions up to date
 - Use `--no-interactive` flag with generators for automation in scripts
 - GraphQL playground will be available at `/graphql` endpoint in development mode
+- Libraries are created in the `libs/` directory and use import paths like `@jobber/library-name`
+- Run `nx test <library-name>` to test libraries independently